-In October 2022, the Compensation Committee of the Board of Directors approved the granting of an aggregate of1,144,000 RSUs under the 2015 Plan to various employees in exchange for services provided to the Company.
+In October 2022, the Compensation Committee of the Board of Directors approved the granting of RSUs under the 2015 Plan to various employees in exchange for services provided to the Company.
 These RSUs vest upon the achievement of certain corporate goals focused around product development and commercialization with further time based vesting over three years, and subject to continued service.

-In October 2022, the Compensation Committee of the Board of Directors approved the granting of an aggregate of 450,000 RSUs under the 2015 Plan to various employees in exchange for services provided to the Company.
+In October 2022, the Compensation Committee of the Board of Directors approved the granting of RSUs under the 2015 Plan to various employees in exchange for services provided to the Company.
 These RSUs vest upon the share price closing above \$5.00 per share for a minimum of ten consecutive trading days within a period of three years from the date of grant, with further time based vesting in a single installment six months after the timely achievement of the target, if at all, and subject to continued service.